reductstore/website/blog/2024-01-19-kafka-tutorial/index.md

 In our example, we will deploy a simple architecture with a single instance of Kafka and ReductStore running on a local machine.
 We will demonstrate how to create Kafka topics, write data to ReductStore, and forward metadata to Kafka.

-You can also follow along by cloning the [**GitHub repository**](<https://github.com/reductstore/reduct-kafka-example>) containing all the code snippets and Docker Compose files used in this tutorial.
+You can also follow along by cloning the [**GitHub repository**](<https://github.com/reductstore/reduct-kafka-example>) containing all the code snippets and Docker Compose files used in this tutorial within the `reduct_to_kafka` demo.

 <!--truncate-->